Assignment Help

 Finance: Risk and Return

-In machine learning: evaluating model performance, optimizing algorithms (e.g., reinforcement learning to maximize expected rewards), making predictions using probabilistic models, and selecting the best model based on metrics like expected accuracy or loss.
-The ubiquitous mean squared error (MSE) loss function is literally the expected value of the squared prediction error: E[(Y − Ŷ)²].
-Minimizing MSE is equivalent to finding the model whose predictions are closest to the true values in expectation.
-Bias-variance tradeoff — the central challenge of machine learning model selection — is expressed exactly in terms of expected value and variance.
+The ubiquitous mean squared error (MSE) loss function is literally the expected value of squared prediction error: E[(Y − Ŷ)²].
+Minimizing MSE finds the model whose predictions are closest to true values in expectation.
+The bias-variance tradeoff — the central challenge of ML model selection — is expressed exactly in these terms.

 How to Solve Expected Value and Variance Problems: Step-by-Step